ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 proposal input fields, which are defined by the call.

 When all required input fields have been filled in, the user may submit the proposal.
-Note that the call of the proposal must still be open!
+If the call has been closed, it is no longer possible to submit a proposal.

 Review
 ------

 A review is an evaluation by a reviewer of a specific proposal.
 Review instance are created by the admin.
-The reviewers can only edit their review, not create or delete it.
+A reviewer can only edit her review, not create or delete it.

 The admin may create reviews of all proposals for all reviewers, or of